softlayer/sl-ember-components/addon/mixins/docs/modal.md

 ## Code Example #2

-This is an example of implementing ARIA support:
+This is an example of implementing ARIA support and tying into Twitter Bootstrap 3's modal events:

 views/modals/keyboard-shortcut-list.js: